General Terms and Conditions

 7 Photography at Events/Weddings

-7.2 The Client (event organizer) must inform the Photographer and ensure that such persons are not visible in group photographs, etc.
+7.2 The Client shall inform the Photographer and ensure that persons who do not wish to be photographed are not visible in group shots or similar.

 8 General Notes for Our Shoots